Key Concepts

 Section titled “Search & AI Features”Semantic Search

-Section titled “Semantic Search”Overwatch uses vector search technology to understand the meaning of your queries:
+Section titled “Semantic Search”Overwatch uses vector search to understand the meaning of your queries:

 - Natural Language: Search using plain language descriptions